MV10/mv10.github.io/_posts/2020-06-22-lipo-battery-basics.md

 ## Battery Charger Wattage

 LiPo batteries require a charger specifically designed for lithium batteries.
-In the toolbox picture shown earlier, you can see that I usee a [HiTec X4 AC](https://hitecrcd.com/products/chargers/discontinued-chargers-charging-accessories/x4-ac-plus-4-port-acdc-multi-charger/product).
+In the toolbox picture shown earlier, you can see that I use a [HiTec X4 AC](https://hitecrcd.com/products/chargers/discontinued-chargers-charging-accessories/x4-ac-plus-4-port-acdc-multi-charger/product).
 Although this charger is no longer sold, it is an example of pretty good entry-level charger.
 It was about $200 when new.
 It is rated at 50 watts per port, which limits our maximum rate of charge.

 Wattage is determined by multiplying voltage by amperage.
 Using the rating information for the 4S battery in the article header, we know the nominal voltage is 14.8V and that it can charge at 1C which, based on the 5000mAh capacity is 5A.
 In watts this is 14.8V x 5A = 74W.
 This means the charger can't maintain a 1C rate of charge for this battery.